The frog model on Galton-Watson trees: Introduction

-We begin the process of proving Theorem \ref{theorem:mrecthjg} in Section \ref{sec:0-1}, where we establish a $0$-$1$ law for the frog model on Galton Watson trees, which allows us to rule out the possibility of a non-trivial intermediate phase between transience and recurrence for ${\sf GW}$-a.s. every tree ${\bf T}$.
-To get this result we first focus on augmented Galton-Watson trees, using an ergodic theory argument and key ideas from \cite{LPP} and \cite[Chapter 17]{LP}, in order to establish a $0$-$1$ law that applies ${\sf AGW}$-a.s.
-We then establish the desired result by showing that ${\sf AGW}$-a.s.\ recurrence implies ${\sf GW}$-a.s.\ recurrence.
+We begin the process of proving Theorem \ref{theorem:mrecthjg} in Section \ref{sec:0-1}, where we establish the aforementioned $0$-$1$ law for the frog model on Galton-Watson trees which allows us to rule out the possibility of a non-trivial intermediate phase between transience and recurrence for {\RED almost}-every {\RED Galton-Watson tree} ${\bf T}$.
+To prove this result we first focus on augmented Galton-Watson trees, using an ergodic theory argument and {\RED decomposition} from \cite{LPP} and \cite[Chapter 17]{LP}, in order to establish a $0$-$1$ law that applies ${\sf AGW}$-a.s. {\BLUE (where ${\sf AGW}$ refers to the measure for augmented Galton-Watson trees)}.
+We then establish the desired result by showing that recurrence for {\RED almost-every \emph{augmented} Galton-Watson tree} implies {\RED recurrence for almost-every Galton-Watson tree}.

-For the proof of transience in Section \ref{sec:transience}, which in fact applies to \emph{every} tree generated by our offspring distribution $Z$, we essentially adapt the approach that was employed by Hoffman, Johnson, and Junge in \cite{HJJ1} to prove the existence of a transient regime on the regular $n$-ary tree.
+For the proof of transience in Section \ref{sec:transience}, which in fact applies to \emph{every} tree {\BLUE $T$} generated by our offspring distribution $Z$, we essentially adapt the approach that was employed by Hoffman, Johnson, and Junge in \cite{HJJ1} to prove the existence of a transient regime on the regular $d$-ary tree.
 This technique involves first coupling the Poisson frog model on $T$ with branching random walk.
 We then introduce a weight function that allows us to construct a supermartingale out of this branching random walk model.
 This is then used to show that for sufficiently small Poisson mean $\lambda$, the branching random walk model is transient on $T$, which by virtue of stochastic dominance, implies that the original frog model is as well.